Hornbill-Docs/esp-user-guide/esp-user-guide/my-activities/overview.md

 ## Activity types
 Activities can come in various forms but are summarized as follows:

 * **Manually created activities**.
-Each user can create their own activites or assign activites to other users.
+Each user can create their own activities or assign activities to other users.
 * **Workflow Human Tasks**.
 Users can be assigned an activity as part of an automated workflow.
-These are known as [Human Tasks](/esp-config/automation/human-task) because they required human interaction rather than being an automated workflow task.
+These are known as [Human Tasks](/esp-config/automation/human-task) because they require human interaction rather than being an automated workflow task.
 * **Authorizations**.
 [Authorizations](/esp-config/automation/authorization) can be assigned to users as part of an automated workflow.
 Authorizations can't be manually created.

 ## Activity attributes
 * **Title**.
-The activity name which is prominantely displayed in the different views to indentify the activity.
+The activity name which is prominently displayed in the different views to identify the activity.
 * **Description**.
 Details relating to what need to be completed in the activity.
 * **Personal**.
 Option to mark the activity as private.
 Users that have the right to view your activities will not see these in their list.
 * **Schedule**.
 Option to set a schedule for the reoccurrence for the activity.
 * **Category**.
 Select the Category for the Activity, and in turn it's defined outcomes - you can create your own Activity Categories and custom outcomes from the Manage Activity Categories link in the related articles section.
 * **Priority**.
 Set a priority for the activity.
 * **Assign To**.
 Select if the activity should be assigned to a named user, role or group and select the relevant user, role or group accordingly:
     * **Me**.
 Assign the activity to yourself.
-Optionally choose which of the groups you are a member of, you would also like this activity assigned too.
+Optionally choose which of the groups you are a member of, you would also like this activity assigned to.
     * **User**.
 Assign the activity to a user.
-Optionally choose which of the groups the user is a member of, you would also like this activity assigned too.
+Optionally choose which of the groups the user is a member of, you would also like this activity assigned to.
     * **Group**.
 Assign the activity to a group.
 Optionally choose a user in the group, to assign the activity to.
     * **Role**.
-Choose the role to assign the activity too, all users with that role will be assigned the activity.
+Choose the role to assign the activity to, all users with that role will be assigned the activity.
 * **Starts On**.
 Select when the activity is required to start - select a date and time or choose the All Day option.
 * **Due On**.
 Select when the activity should be completed by.
 With a Due Date and time selected, an option to set reminders for the assignee and owner will be presented.
 * **Add Checklist**.
 Create a checklist and checklist items which need to be completed as part of the activity.